 Participants will attend weekly workshops where they will engage with advanced leadership concepts through discussions with leaders on and off campus.
 They will identify their own strengths and growth areas as leaders.
 They will work on teams that will design and execute leadership development projects.
 Projects in the past have focused on improving or creating Graduate Student Organizations, organizing service projects, researching leadership development opportunities on campus, and working to overcome personal barriers to leadership.
-Workshop topics from this past year included Sacrificially Inclusive Leadership, Ethical Decision Making, and Restorative Justice.
+This year’s workshops will continue today’s discussion with a deep dive into social change and action-oriented leadership.

 How will the Leadership Academy help me?

 Employers are looking to hire people with tangible and transferable leadership experience.
 The Academy will help you understand and develop who you are as a leader, show you different leadership perspectives, and give you exposure to leadership in practice.
 The Academy is based on a research-driven leadership framework that develops holistic leaders through four foundational pillars: Personal Leadership, Relational Leadership, Functional Leadership, and Contextual Leadership.
 You will also benefit from the support and challenge of working with students from different disciplinary contexts.